jeremygustafson/WarpCore/README.md

 - Run the two USB cables from the PCB down through what would be the potentiometer knob hole in the base. **Be sure to mark which USB cable goes to which ESP32!** (ie, "Lights" and "Audio").

-- For the main power wires, I used 20-gauge solid core wires and ran them straight out the power socket hole in the base, and screwed them into to the power adapters's included plug-in connector.
+- For the main power wires, I used 20-gauge solid-core wires and ran them straight out the power socket hole in the base, and screwed them into to the power adapters's included plug-in connector.

 ## Brief overview of the ESP projects

 This section contains background information only, you do not need to execute any of these commands at this time.
+If, like my, you're coming into this project with no knowledge of ESP32s, I suggest skimming this section once now without expectation of getting much from it, and then referencing it later when it will make more sense.

 There are two project directories, one for each of the two ESP32 chips.
 The `warp_core` project is the main code that hosts the web GUI and controls the lighting.
 The `warp_core_audio` project controls the audio, including Bluetooth connections.
 Once powered on, the warp core will continuously scan for Bluetooth speakers in discover mode, and connect when it finds one.
-If the Bluetooth speaker is turned off, the ESP32 will resume playing sounds to the warp core's internal speaker (though the quality here is not great).
+If the Bluetooth speaker is turned off, the ESP32 will resume playing sounds to the warp core's internal speaker (though the quality from the tiny speaker is not great).

 Inside each of the two projects is a directory for the ESP's SPIFFS image (SPI Flash File System).
 These are located at `/components/spiffs_image/image/`.
 Any time that you modify files inside this directory, you will need to recreate the SPIFFS image (which gets built into `/build/spiffs_image.img`) and then re-flash the SPIFFS image to the ESP32.
 Both of these steps can be accomplished from a single `make flashfs`, which uses the commands from your project's `/components/spiffs_image/Makefile.projbuild` file.
 You shouldn't ever need to tweak that file, I'm just mentioning it for reference.